-Smooth bed management creates a better and safer environment for patients and a more efficient working environment for staff.
+Smooth bed management in hospitals creates a better and safer environment for patients and a more efficient working environment for staff.

 Effective Bed management is critical to enabling the successful flow of patients through a healthcare facility.
 It involves the medical care, physical resources, and internal systems needed to get patients from the point of admission to the point of discharge while maintaining quality and patient and provider satisfaction.

-According to the Quality Care Commission, poor bed management is making patients feel that their care is unsafe, of poor quality and is uncoordinated in acute inpatient settings, and there is no reason to suppose that it is any better in other health settings.
+According to the Quality Care Commission, poor hospital bed management systems are making patients feel that their care is unsafe, of poor quality and is uncoordinated in acute inpatient settings, and there is no reason to suppose that it is any better in other health settings.